Mehul-Bisht/TextRecognizer/README.md

 # TextRecognizer
 Android app for recognising text from images with support for speech output using Google's Vision API for ML Kit.

+## Libraries and APIs used:

+- Paging 3 for retrieving PagingData from Room.
+- Jetpack Navigation component (Single activity app architecture)
+- Vision API
+- Kotlin Flows, Channels and Coroutines

+### Architecture used:

+- MVVM (Model View ViewModel)

 ## :camera_flash: App Demo